Nelcynda: Kallada/Kannetti

-Kannettri

-Scholar Robert Caldwell has identified Nelcynda with Kannettri.
+Dr. Burnell and R. Caldwell tentatively identified Nelcynda with Kannetti.

 I content myself with simply noting the following names of places on the Malabar coast.
 Muziris appears to be the Muyiri of Muyiri-cotta; Tyndis is Tundi; and the Kynda of Nelkynda (or as Ptolemy has it Melkynda, i.e., probably Western Kynda) seems to be Kannettri, the southern boundary of Kerala proper.
 One MS. of Pliny writes the second part of this word not cyndon, but canidon.
 The first of these places was identified by Dr Gundert; for the remaining two we are indebted to Dr Burnell.